phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 }
 ```

 The function uses the [`PanicInfo::message`] function to get the panic message.
 If no message is reported, it calls `fail` to fail the test.
 Since the function is unstable, we need to add the `#![feature(panic_info_message)]` attribute at the top of our test file.
+Note that you need to adjust the `PANIC_INFO` line number after adding the attribute and the imports on top.

 [`PanicInfo::message`]: https://doc.rust-lang.org/core/panic/struct.PanicInfo.html#method.message